andremmfaria/articles/articles/Transparent LAGG (LACP) Bridge with OPNsense, UDM, and UniFi — A Practical Guide/Transparent LAGG (LACP) Bridge with OPNsense, UDM, and UniFi — A Practical Guide.md

 date: '2025-12-01T02:52:40Z'
 ---

-## Transparent LAGG (LACP) Bridge with OPNsense, UDM, and UniFi — A Practical Guide

 ## 1. Introduction

 I have a pretty heavy network topology at my home.
 The result of years of IoT devices, user devices, servers and miscellaneous IP enabled things.
 Those pose some security threats that I longed to correct or, at the very least, monitor.
 So I had this idea to place a transparent firewall between my UniFi Dream Machine (UDM) and the rest of my network.